godotengine/godot-docs/about/faq.rst

 How can I extend Godot?
 -----------------------------------------------------------------

 For extending Godot, like creating Godot Editor plugins or adding support for additional languages, take a look at :ref:`EditorPlugins <doc_making_plugins>` and tool scripts.

 Also see the official blog posts on these topics:

 * `A look at the GDNative architecture <https://godotengine.org/article/look-gdnative-architecture>`_
 * `GDNative is here! <https://godotengine.org/article/dlscript-here>`_

 You can also take a look at the GDScript implementation, the Godot modules, as well as the `unofficial Python support <https://github.com/touilleMan/godot-python>`_ for Godot.
 This would be a good starting point to see how another third-party library integrates with Godot.

 I would like to contribute!
 How can I get started?
 -------------------------------------------------------------------

 Awesome!
 As an open-source project, Godot thrives off of the innovation and ambition of developers like you.

 The first place to get started is in the `issues <https://github.com/godotengine/godot/issues>`_.
 Find an issue that resonates with you, then proceed to the `How to Contribute <https://github.com/godotengine/godot/blob/master/CONTRIBUTING.md#contributing-pull-requests>`_ guide to learn how to fork, modify, and submit a Pull Request (PR) with your changes.

 I have a great idea for Godot.
 How can I share it?
 -------------------------------------------------------------------

-It might be tempting to want to bring ideas to Godot--massive core changes, some sort of mimicry of what another game engine does, or some massive alternative workflow that you'd like build into the editor.
+It might be tempting to want to bring ideas to Godot, like ones that result in massive core changes, some sort of mimicry of what another game engine does, or alternative workflows that you'd like built into the editor.
 These are great and we are thankful to have such motivated people want to contribute, but Godot's focus is and always will be the core functionality as outlined in the `Roadmap <https://github.com/godotengine/godot-roadmap/blob/master/ROADMAP.md>`_, `squashing bugs and addressing issues <https://github.com/godotengine/godot/issues>`_, and conversations between Godot community members.

 Most developers in the Godot community will be more interested to learn about things like:

 -  Your experience using the software and the problems you have (we care about this much more than ideas on how to improve it).